Melting-point depression: Proposed mechanisms

 The specific melting process for nanoparticles is currently unknown.
 The scientific community currently accepts several mechanisms as possible models of nanoparticle melting.
-Each of the corresponding models effectively match experimental data for melting of nanoparticles.
+Each of the corresponding models effectively matches experimental data for the melting of nanoparticles.
 Three of the four models detailed below derive the melting temperature in a similar form using different approaches based on classical thermodynamics.

 Liquid drop model

 The liquid drop model (LDM) assumes that an entire nanoparticle transitions from solid to liquid at a single temperature.
 This feature distinguishes the model, as the other models predict melting of the nanoparticle surface prior to the bulk atoms.
 If the LDM is true, a solid nanoparticle should function over a greater temperature range than other models predict.
 The LDM assumes that the surface atoms of a nanoparticle dominate the properties of all atoms in the particle.
 The cohesive energy of the particle is identical for all atoms in the nanoparticle.

-The LDM represents the binding energy of a nanoparticles as function of the free energies of the volume and surface.
-Equation 4 gives the normalized, size dependent melting temperature of a material according to the liquid-drop model.
+The LDM represents the binding energy of nanoparticles as a function of the free energies of the volume and surface.
+Equation 4 gives the normalized, size-dependent melting temperature of a material according to the liquid-drop model.